FuelLabs/fuelup/README.md

 This will install `forc`, `forc-fmt`, `forc-explore`, `forc-lsp` as well as `fuel-core` in `~/.fuelup/bin`.
 You will have to add `~/.fuelup/bin` to your `PATH`.

-In future, _fuelup_ will also let you switch between toolchains, allowing for a smooth developer experience while allowing you to have some flexibility.
+In future, _fuelup_ will also let you switch between toolchains, allowing for a smooth developer experience while allowing you to have more flexibility, along with other features.

 ## License